horankev/sfislands/README.md

 <img src="man/figures/README-unnamed-chunk-15-1.png" width="100%" />

-The contiguity structure which is created can be either a named list (the default) or a named matrix.
-Different modelling packages have different requirements for this.
+The neighbourhood structure which is created can be either a named list (the default) or a named matrix.
+Different modelling packages have different requirements for how this information should be presented.
 Furthermore, we can choose `add_to_dataframe` to be TRUE (the default) to return a dataframe with a column called `nb` which contains the named list or matrix.
-If FALSE, only the contiguity structure itself is returned
+If FALSE, only the neighbourhood structure itself is returned

 These options can be seen in the unexecuted code below: